 Students: Chinese kids

 Rates: start at $13-16 with the potential to earn up to $25 per hour plus bonuses.
 (Update: DaDaABC no longer offers cash bonusus; you can earn a raise of 10% per year that you work for the company.)

-Pros: DaDaACB offers competitive rates and an easy-to-use platform with materials; once you set your fixed hours you will still get paid at least half your hourly rate even if you don’t have any scheduled classes.
+Pros: DaDaACB offers competitive rates and an easy-to-use platform with decent materials; once you set your fixed hours you will still get paid at least half your hourly rate even if you don’t have any scheduled classes.
 You can also book extra hours but during those times you’ll only be paid for actual classes and not for standby time.

 Cons: Depending on where you are in the world, the time difference may be an issue.
-This is also a tricky job to keep if you travel a lot, as you must meet Internet speed requirements and your computer must be always be hard-lined.
+This is also a tricky job to keep if you travel a lot, as you must meet Internet speed requirements and they ask that your computer always be hard-lined.
 You’ll also need a proper headset and a classroom set up with some posters, props, and teaching aids to keep the kids engaged.
 Finally, tardiness, absence, and leave requests beyond a permitted amount can result in additional deductions to your salary; if you’re late or request leave more than twice a month–for any reason–penalties will apply.
 (Update: leave policies have recently changed, allowing teachers to take more time off.)